 9. When the electrical charge is strong enough, many EMS units cause discomfort, and it was noted in the research that subjects complained about it.

 10. After experiencing the full sessions of EMS, the subjects in the study said they’d rather just go to the gym.

 Scientific reference: Effects of electrical muscle stimulation on body composition, muscle strength, and physical appearance.
 Porcari JP et al, J Strength Cond Res.
 16(2):165-72.

-A member at our Burn the Fat Inner Circle recently commented that participants in a local bicycle and runner’s club were using EMS and claiming some kind of success.
+A member at our Burn the Fat Inner Circle Fitness Support Community recently commented that participants in a local bicycle and runner’s club were using EMS and claiming some kind of success.
 However, first, that is just an anecdote, and second, many runners do suffer from knee pain and other types of overuse injuries, so there may have been a clinical reason to use EMS.

 If the runners and cyclists assumed that EMS was an effective way to increase strength and muscular fitness, they would be mistaken.
 Endurance athletes might use different types of therapies for recovery, restoration and rehab, but for strength and muscle development, they will benefit the most from weight training, just like other athletes.

 Full Body Or Split Routine Weight Training: Which Is Better For Fat Loss?

 Why Do People Fall For It?